rjfarmer/mesaplot/README.md

-ax=None #A axis instance, useful for grid plotting, see later on xmin=None #min x value to show xmax=None #max x value to show xL='linear' #Whether axis should be linear or log10 (if the xis is allready a loq quantity then leave as linear) y1L='linear' #Whether axis should be linear or log10 (if the xis is allready a loq quantity then leave as linear) y2L='linear' #Whether axis should be linear or log10 (if the xis is allready a loq quantity then leave as linear) y1col='b' #Colour of line (as well as the axis label) y2col='r' #Colour of line (as well as the axis label) minMod=0 #For history plots minimum model number to show
+ax=None #A axis instance, useful for grid plotting, see later on xmin=None #min x value to show xmax=None #max x value to show xL='linear' #Whether axis should be linear or log10 (if the xis is already a log quantity then leave as linear) y1L='linear' #Whether axis should be linear or log10 (if the xis is already a log quantity then leave as linear) y2L='linear' #Whether axis should be linear or log10 (if the xis is already a log quantity then leave as linear) y1col='b' #Colour of line (as well as the axis label) y2col='r' #Colour of line (as well as the axis label) minMod=0 #For history plots minimum model number to show